-In terms of the provisions of Section 135 of the Act read with Companies (Corporate Social Responsibility Policy) Rules, 2014, the Board of Directors of your Company has reconstituted a Corporate Social Responsibility (CSR) Committee consisting of Mr. Khushaal C. Thackersey, Mr. Sujal A. Shah and Mr. Bhavesh V. Panjuani.
+In terms of the provisions of Section 135 of the Act read with Companies (Corporate Social Responsibility Policy) Rules, 2014, the Board of Directors of your Company has constituted a Corporate Social Responsibility (CSR) Committee consisting of Mr. Sujal A. Shah, Mr. Bhavesh V. Panjuani, and Mr. Khushaal C. Thackersey.
 The Committee has formulated and recommended to the Board a CSR Policy indicating the activities to be undertaken by the Company, which has been approved by the Board and the same is available on your Company's website, www.hindoostan.com.

-In view of the loss during the immediately preceding financial year i.e. 2021-22, the Company was not required to spend any amount on CSR activities during the FY 2022-23.
+In view of the loss during the immediately preceding financial year i.e. 2022-23, the Company was not required to spend any amount on CSR activities during FY 2023-24.
 Since there was no CSR activity, annual report on CSR activities is not enclosed.